 At Farm Sanctuary, we spend our lives with farm animals, and we know them as individuals.
 We would no more eat a chicken or a pig than we would eat a kitten or a puppy.
-However, we also recognize that legislation can lessen the suffering of millions — or even billions — of animals with one bill.
+However, we also recognize that legislation and regulation can lessen the suffering of millions — or even billions — of animals with one new law or regulation.

 Stop Antibiotic Use in Farm Animals

 Farm animals receive far more antibiotics than humans do in the United States, both to keep animals alive in conditions so filthy and disease-promoting that they would die in massive numbers without the drugs and also to make them grow more quickly.
-The Preservation of Antibiotics for Medical Treatment Act (PAMTA), HR 1150, would stop the use of antibiotics that are also used in human mdeicine.
+The Preservation of Antibiotics for Medical Treatment Act (PAMTA), would stop the use of antibiotics that are also used in human medicine.

 House of Horrors — with your tax dollars.
 Please take action!

 On January 20, 2015 the New York Times broke the story of the U.S. Meat Animal Research Center in Nebraska, which is tormenting animals—with more than $22 million in taxpayer dollars for 2014.